LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Abstract

 \section{Abstract}

 Human experts often struggle to select the best option from a large set of items with multiple competing objectives, a process bottlenecked by the difficulty of formalizing complex, implicit preferences.
-To address this, we introduce \textbf{LISTEN} (\textbf{L}LM-based \textbf{I}terative \textbf{S}election with \textbf{T}rade-off \textbf{E}valuation from \textbf{N}atural-language), a framework that leverages a Large Language Model (LLM) as a zero-shot preference oracle, guided only by an expert's high-level priorities in natural language.
+To address this, we introduce \textbf{LISTEN} (\textbf{L}LM-based \textbf{I}terative \textbf{S}election with \textbf{T}rade-off \textbf{E}valuation from \textbf{N}atural-language), an agentic LLM-based framework that treats the LLM as a decision-making agent capable of iteratively refining its internal preference model and taking actions (e.g., proposing utilities or selecting candidates) to maximize alignment with a user's implicit goals.
 To operate within LLM constraints like context windows and inference costs, we propose two iterative algorithms: \textbf{LISTEN-U}, which uses the LLM to refine a parametric utility function, and \textbf{LISTEN-T}, a non-parametric method that performs tournament-style selections over small batches of solutions.
-Evaluated on diverse tasks including flight booking, shopping, and exam scheduling, our results show LISTEN-U excels when preferences are parametrically aligned (a property we measure with a novel concordance metric), while LISTEN-T offers more robust performance.
+Evaluated on diverse tasks including flight booking, shopping, and exam scheduling, our results show LISTEN-U excels when preferences are parametrically aligned (a property we measure with a novel concordance metric), while LISTEN-T offers more robust performance overall.
 This work explores a promising direction for steering complex multi-objective decisions directly with natural language, reducing the cognitive burden of traditional preference elicitation.
+Code is available at \url{https://github.com/AdamJovine/LISTEN}; data is available at \url{https://huggingface.co/datasets/AdamJovine/LISTEN-benchmark}.